This article was co-authored with Yasmine Sahihi.

 What this could mean for businesses

-It is anticipated that the Commissioner will, in due course, develop guidance material and resources for the business community to support their compliance with the Modern Slavery Act 2018 (Cth).
-In conjunction with the detailed due diligence material and codes of practice published by the NSW Anti-slavery Commissioner, we see greater clarity on the horizon in terms of the expectations of governments, increased awareness of modern slavery within the business community, and possibly the resumption of the ‘race to the top’ by businesses using superior modern slavery risk management practices as a differentiator.
+In conjunction with the detailed due diligence material and codes of practice published by the NSW Anti-slavery Commissioner, we are likely to see greater clarity on the horizon in terms of the expectations of governments, increased awareness of modern slavery within the business community, and the resumption of the ‘race to the top’ by businesses using sophisticated modern slavery risk management practices as a differentiator.
 Current suppliers to the Commonwealth should prepare themselves for the audit of procurement processes and increased engagement in relation to modern slavery from Commonwealth departments and agencies.

 連絡先